John Mouradian: Canadian Lacrosse Association (CLA) and the National Team

 Mouradian was GM of the Canadian National Indoor Lacrosse Team that won the inaugural World Indoor Championship in 2003 and Chairman of the Canadian National Indoor Team that won in the 2007 championship.
 He was the GM of the 2011 team that won the championship in Prague.

 In 2011, Mouradian was named the CLA's National Team Director for Box.
 He oversaw the national team program staff, guided the player identification and selection process, monitored team members, and planned for their respective discipline in conjunction with the National Team Chair and CLA VP International Competition.
 Under his leadership, in 2015, Canada beat the Iroquois National team 12-8 to win the gold at the World Indoor Championship (Syracuse, NY).
 To date, the indoor team has never lost a world championship.

 In 2017, Mouradian and three other team program leaders resigned from the CLA.

 Education

 Mouradian earned his Bachelor of Science Degree and Masters of Science Degree from Ithaca College.

 Playing career

-Mouradian played on the Junior A St. Catharines team from 1970-73.
+Mouradian played on the Junior A St. Catharines team from 1970 to 1973.
 While attending Ithaca College, he played both hockey and field lacrosse.
 At Ithaca, he excelled at the field game as a captain and All-star attack man.
 In 1974, he was one of only three Canadians playing field lacrosse in the United States.

 Mouradian played on the Canadian National Field Lacrosse Team, winning the bronze in the 1974 World Championship in Melbourne, Australia, and the 1978 team that won the gold in Manchester, England.
 After returning, he played Major [box] Lacrosse for Brampton, Brandford, and St. Catherines until 1985.
 He also played with Niagara and Oshawa Blue Knights Field Clubs through the 1980s, winning four Ontario Championships.